unluckxd/Twitch_Stream_Cleaner/README.md

 The background script intercepts all `.m3u8` playlist requests using the `webRequest.filterResponseData` API.
 It parses the HLS manifest in real-time, identifies ad markers (`#EXT-X-DATERANGE` with `SCTE35-OUT`, `stitched-ad` tags), and surgically removes them while preserving stream integrity (headers, discontinuity sequences, and timing).

 ### Layer 2: Alternative Stream Fetcher
-A page-context injection script (`stream-fetcher.js`) monitors all `.m3u8` requests via `fetch` interception.
-When ads are detected in the primary stream:
+A page-context injection script (`stream-fetcher.js`) monitors all `.m3u8` requests via `fetch` and `XMLHttpRequest` interception.
+The system operates in two modes:

+**Proactive Mode (Pre-emptive):**
+1. When detecting a playlist request, immediately tries `embed` and `frontpage` player types BEFORE the original request
+2. If a clean stream is found, returns it instantly without ever loading the ad-filled playlist
+3. This prevents ads from appearing even for a split second

+**Reactive Mode (Fallback):**
+1. If proactive search fails, proceeds with the original request
-1. Detects which `playerType` was used in the original request by decoding the JWT token
+2. Detects which `playerType` was used by decoding the JWT token
-2. Fetches Twitch's GraphQL API to obtain alternative access tokens using different `playerType` values (`embed`, `frontpage`, `site`, `mini`, `embed-legacy`)
+3. Fetches alternative access tokens using remaining player types (`site`, `mini`, `embed-legacy`)
-3. Tests each alternative stream URL sequentially, skipping the already-used type
+4. Tests each alternative stream URL sequentially
-4. Validates that the alternative stream contains actual content (`#EXTINF` markers) and no ad markers
+5. Validates that the stream contains actual content (`#EXTINF` markers) and no ad markers
-5. Returns the clean playlist to the player seamlessly
 6. If no clean stream is found, applies manual filtering as a last resort

-This leverages Twitch's own API to access ad-free streams that are normally reserved for different player contexts.
+This dual-mode approach leverages Twitch's own API to access ad-free streams while minimizing latency.
 The background script also randomly rotates `playerType` in GraphQL requests to diversify token acquisition and reduce ad targeting.

 ### Layer 3: Configuration Patching & UI Armor
 The content script operates on two fronts: